pydemo/databuddy/README.md

 ##Purpose

 - It is data integration software used to define technical processes to combine data from different sources.
 -  Industry standard DI solution would help you with data discovery, monitoring, cleansing, and delivery from multiple sources to target platform.
-DataBuddy takes care of data delivery.
+DataBuddy facilitates data delivery.

 ##Audience